What are mitochondria?

-In most people, primary mitochondrial disease is a genetic condition that can be inherited (passed from parents to their children).
+In most people, primary mitochondrial disease is a genetic condition that can be inherited (passed from parents to their children) in several ways.

-Mitochondrial diseases can be inherited in several ways.
 To understand inheritance types, it’s helpful to learn more about genes and DNA.
 Genes are substances that give us our traits, such as brown eyes or blue eyes.
-Genes contain DNA, which is the ‘blueprint’ that gives each person their unique makeup.
+Genes contain DNA, which is the “blueprint” that gives each person his or her unique makeup.

 Inheritance types are:

-Mitochondrial inheritance.
-This is a unique type of inheritance.
-In this type, the mitochondria contain their own DNA.
+- Mitochondrial inheritance: In this unique type of inheritance, the mitochondria contain their own DNA.
 Only mitochondrial disorders caused by mutations in the mitochondrial DNA are exclusively inherited from mothers.
-If this is the way a mitochondrial disease was inherited, there is a 100% chance that each child in the family will inherit a mitochondrial diseases(s).
+If this is the way a mitochondrial disease was inherited, there is a 100% chance that each child in the family will inherit a mitochondrial disease.

 What are the symptoms of mitochondrial diseases?

 Symptoms of mitochondrial diseases depend on which cells of the body are affected.
 Patients’ symptoms can range from mild to severe, involve one or more organs, and can occur at any age.
-Even patients within the same family who have the same mitochondrial disease can have different symptoms, vastly different severity of symptoms, and different ages of onset.
+Even patients within the same family who have the same mitochondrial disease can have differences in symptoms, severity, and age of onset (start of symptoms).